devnitht02/recommendation-engine/README.md

 ## 🔍 Overview

-**Pathfinder** is a hybrid academic recommendation engine designed to help students make informed educational decisions.
-It provides dynamic, personalized suggestions for degrees and institutions based on:
+**Pathfinder** is a hybrid academic recommendation engine tailored to assist students in making informed educational decisions.

-* User preferences
-* Academic profiles
-* Behavioral data
+It helps bridge the academic guidance gap by offering dynamic, personalized suggestions for degrees and institutions based on user preferences, academic profiles, behavioural data and feedback.

-Built using **Django**, **MySQL**, and **Python-based ML frameworks**, this full-stack web platform includes:
+Built using Django, MySQL, and Python-based ML frameworks, this full-stack web platform features content-based + collaborative filtering, adaptive learning, and chatbot integration to provide inclusive guidance.

-* Content-based + Collaborative filtering
-* Adaptive learning
-* A custom LLM-powered chatbot

 ---